cloud-blitz/linux-commands/basic-commands.md

 this command is used to perform actiosn on rows wise files

 sed command
-is used to sedigate teh files
+is used to sedigate teh files.